cjmallet/SpearBoi/SpearBoi/Packages/com.unity.2d.tilemap.extras/README.md

 - **Coordinate**: This Brush displays the cell coordinates it is targeting in the SceneView.
 Use this as an example to create brushes which have extra visualization features when painting onto a Tilemap.
 - **Line**: This Brush helps draw lines of Tiles onto a Tilemap.
 The first click of the mouse sets the starting point of the line and the second click sets the ending point of the line and draws the lines of Tiles.
 Use this as an example to modify brush painting behaviour to making painting quicker with less actions.
 - **Random**: This Brush helps to place random Tiles onto a Tilemap.
 Use this as an example to create brushes which store specific data per brush and to make brushes which randomize behaviour.
+- **Prefab**: This Brush instances and places the containing Prefab onto the targeted location and parents the instanced object to the paint target.
+Use this as an example to quickly place an assorted type of GameObjects onto structured locations.
-- **Prefab**: This Brush instances and places a randomly selected Prefabs onto the targeted location and parents the instanced object to the paint target.
+- **PrefabRandom**: This Brush instances and places a randomly selected Prefabs onto the targeted location and parents the instanced object to the paint target.
 Use this as an example to quickly place an assorted type of GameObjects onto structured locations.
 - **GameObject**: This Brush instances, places and manipulates GameObjects onto the scene.
 Use this as an example to create brushes which targets objects other than tiles for manipulation.
 - **TintBrush**: Brush to edit Tilemap per-cell tint colors.
 - **TintBrushSmooth**: Advanced tint brush for interpolated tint color per-cell.
 Requires the use of custom shader (see TintedTilemap.shader) and helper component TileTextureGenerator.